hattie913/Ying-Data-Science-Profile/README.md

 The final dashboard of "Realtime Covid-19 Cases and Vaccinations in Most Populous States in the United States" is deployed on Heroku [Click here](https://ma705covid19-project.herokuapp.com/)

-For Python code, please check out [Here: Python Code ](https://github.com/hattie913/ma705-Project-PythonDashboard)
+For the details and Python code, please check out [Here: Python Code ](https://github.com/hattie913/ma705-Project-PythonDashboard)

 ## Dashboard Description